Kobo alternatives

 2014.
 Kobo offers ebook catalog on third-party e-Ink readers

-Kobo has introduced a new initiative that allows E Ink's hardware partners to offer their customers access to Kobo's extensive catalogue of over four million eBooks.
-By integrating Kobo's reader application, hardware partners now have the opportunity to incorporate a digital book solution into their offerings or expand their existing collections, providing users with titles from various popular genres on their devices.
-This initiative extends beyond Kobo's line of E Ink eReaders, as the Kobo bookstore is now available on selected Sony Reader devices, as well as popular smartphones and tablets through Kobo's free eReading apps.
-Consequently, E Ink's hardware partners can offer their customers access to a wide range of eBooks without the need to invest in creating an online library.
-These partners will have the flexibility to negotiate contracts and revenue sharing arrangements directly with Kobo, facilitating a seamless integration of digital books into their product offerings.
+Kobo has announced a program to give E Ink’s hardware partners the choice to offer their customers access to Kobo’s library of over four million eBooks.
+By integrating Kobo’s reading app, hardware partners can now include a digital book solution in their offerings or enhance their current collections, providing titles from various popular genres on their devices.
+Besides Kobo’s range of E Ink eReaders, the Kobo bookstore is now accessible on select Sony Reader devices, as well as on many leading smartphones and tablets via Kobo’s free eReading apps.
+As a result of this program, E Ink’s hardware partners can offer their customers a vast array of eBooks without needing to invest in developing an online library.
+E Ink’s hardware partners will be able to arrange contracts and revenue-sharing agreements directly with Kobo.

 2014.
 Kobo adds Marvel Comics to its library